hzhu/sol-swap/README.md

 [x] add max button ui
 [x] add max button ui logic
-[x] token search trigger should have all button states [-] can connect to phantom wallet on mobile phone
+[x] token search trigger should have all button states

+[ ] create useQuote for quote from LiFi
+[ ] get allowance + render approval button if needed
+[ ] approve LiFi for bridging the tx
+[ ] create single direction button for bridging ui
+[ ] add chain icons to ui

+[ ] can connect to phantom wallet on mobile phone
 [ ] direction button should have all button states
 [ ] input should have focus state
 [ ] loading skeleton for when receive amount is pending